mishael-o/Dapper.SimpleSqlBuilder/README.md

 ### Parameter properties

 The library enables you to configure parameter properties via the `AddParameter(...)` method.
-For example, you may want to define a `DbTye` for a parameter, and the code below is how you might do this.
+For example, you may want to define a `DbType` for a parameter, and the code below is how you might do this.

 ```c#
 var builder = SimpleBuilder.Create($"SELECT * FROM User Where Id = @id")